Menu Close

 Beware the Cascading Reveal

-But if your surprises are all tied together and you store them up until the end – which is exhausting and potentially confusing for the audience – once you start to reveal, your audience can get ahead of the writing.
+But if your surprises are all tied together and you store them up for too long, your first reveal may topple all the others like dominoes.
+That is, after exhausting and potentially confusing for the audience for so long, your audience may seize the first reveal and get ahead of your story.

-• Lucky Number Sleven: once we grasp Top Cat’s mission, we know who Sleven is and the ducks line up for the audience several minutes before the writers finish the movie.
+• Lucky Number Sleven: once we grasp Top Cat’s mission, we recognize who Sleven is, and all the dominoes fall into place for the audience several minutes before the writers finish the movie.

 That’s why most writers deliver one big reveal in the denouement.
 Then the audience is left to figure out the implausibilities on the ride home: